vecisf/SU-CompBio.github.io/course.md

 questions is much more important, than submitting perfectly written programming exercises.

-**Contact**: send and email to sebestyen.endre at med dot semmelweis-univ dot hu if you have any questions or comments.
+**Contact**: send an email to sebestyen.endre at med dot semmelweis-univ dot hu if you have any questions or comments.

 **Teachers**: Endre Sebestyén, Bence Szalai, Gábor Turu, Miklós Cserző